Small Group Experiential Travel

 We also stop at Haw Pha Kaew, a temple now serving as a museum of religious artifacts.
 It was a royal family temple for worshiping the Jade Buddha and holding religious ceremonies.
 The magnificent temple is three storeys high with gorgeous palace hall and huge Buddha altar.
 However, in 1779 A.D, the King of Siam with his army invaded the city and looted the Jade Buddha as well.
 Many precious collections can be seen there, such as the gold throne, the wood carving of high quality and statues of Buddha of various sizes and shapes.

 We also travel to Buddha Park (aka Xieng Khuan), a famous sculpture park with more than 200 religious statues including a huge 40-metre high reclining Buddha image.
 It was built in 1958 by Luang Pu Bunleua Sulilat, a monk who studied both Buddhism and Hinduism.
 This explains why his park is full not only of Buddha images but also of Hindu gods as well as demons and animals from both beliefs.
-The most outstanding ones include Indra, the king of Hindu gods riding the three-headed elephant (aka Erawan and Airavata), a four-armed deity sitting on a horse and an artistic deity with 12 faces and many hands, each holding interesting objects.
-They are all equally impressive not only because of their enormous size but because they are full of interesting details and interesting motifs.

 This evening you may wish to take a stroll along the river front and take in the giant sprawling market, with its instantly recognizable red-roofed stalls and crowds of people who come to snap up a bargain or just soak up the laidback Mekong atmosphere.

-Overnight in Viangchan.
+Overnight in Vientiane.

 Included Meal(s): Breakfast and Dinner